Turki bin Nasser Al Saud

+U. S. Deputy Secretary of Defense John H. Hamre (right) escorts Turki bin Nasser (left) through an honor cordon into the Pentagon on Oct.
+20, 1999.

 Turki bin Nasser Al Saud (تركي بن ناصر آل سعود; 14 April 1948 – 30 January 2021) was a Saudi military officer, who served as the head of the presidency of meteorology and environment as well as state minister for environmental issues in Saudi Arabia.
 He was a member of the House of Saud and one of the grandsons of Saudi's founder King Abdulaziz.

 Early life and education

 Turki bin Nasser was born in Riyadh on 14 April 1948.
 He was the seventh son of Nasser bin Abdulaziz, who had been excluded from succession due to "dissolute" mores.
 His mother was Muhdi bint Ahmed bin Mohammed Al Sudairi, an aunt of the Sudairi brothers.

 Turki bin Nasser held a bachelor degree and a master's degree in political science, both from the US War College.
 Furthermore, he received various military courses in the United States and the United Kingdom and also participated in six sessions of aviation courses in Saudi Arabia.